DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: The Approach

 The identification of true positives and false positives for a pattern set $S$ (see \eqqref{eq:patternsets_tp_fp}) is the key operation for computing precision and recall.
 This operation requires to verify, for each request $r\in R$, whether $r\vartriangleleft S$.
 This verification involves several \emph{inequality checks}, which are likely to be repeated several times during the evolution process. \toolName reduces the fitness evaluation effort by precomputing inequality check results, thus avoiding redundant computation.
 Inequality checks are denoted as pairs $\langle j, t\rangle $, where $j$ is a RPC and $t\in E_j$ is an eligible value, hence an execution time threshold.
 Inequality check results are denoted as ordered sequences of booleans $B_{\langle j, t\rangle }=\langle b_0^{\langle j, t\rangle }, b_1^{\langle j, t\rangle }, ..., b_n^{\langle j, t\rangle }\rangle $, where $b_i^{\langle j, t\rangle }$ refers to the check result for the request $r_i\in R$.
 A check result $b_i^{\langle j, t\rangle }$ for a given inequality check $\langle j, t\rangle $ and a request $r_i= (..., e_j, ...)$ is defined as:

 Two boolean sequences (namely $B^{pos}_{\langle j, t\rangle }$ and $B^{neg}_{\langle j, t\rangle }$) are precomputed for every pair $\langle j, t\rangle$, which represent inequality check results, respectively, for positive and negative requests (\ie $R_{pos}$ and $R_{neg}$).
 Boolean sequences are encoded as bitstrings and stored in two lookup tables, one for positives requests $H_{pos}$ and another one for negative requests $H_{neg}$, as shown in \figref{fig:workflow}.
 The length of each bitstring in $H_{pos}$ (resp. $H_{neg}$) is equal to the number of requests in $R_{pos}$ (resp. $R_{neg}$) .
 A bitstring can be retrieved by lookup tables using the corresponding index, \ie $\langle j, t\rangle $. \figref{fig:precomputation} shows the process used to create $H_{pos}$ and $H_{neg}$.
+The time complexity of this process is $\mathcal{O}(n\cdot m\cdot t)$, where $n$ denotes the total number of requests, $m$ the number of RPCs, and $t$ the number of eligible values.
+Such process can be computationally intensive, but it induces an efficiency gain across the entire evolutionary process.
+In particular, it avoids a non-trivial amount of redundant inequality checks, which are, instead, precomputed and stored through efficient data structures, \ie bitstrings and lookup tables.

 These data structures enable fast identification of true positives and false positives across multiple requests through bitwise operations.
 A bitwise operation works on one or more bit strings at the level of their individual bits.
 We use three common bitwise operators: \emph{and} ($\wedge$), \emph{or} ($\vee$) and \emph{not} ($\neg$).
 A predicate $p=\langle j, e_{min} , e_{max} \rangle$, with $e_{min},e_{max}\in E_j$ (see \secref{sec:ssc}), can be efficiently evaluated on positive requests as well as on negative requests by performing the following steps.
 First, boolean sequences associated to inequality checks $\langle j, e_{min} \rangle$ and $\langle j, e_{max} \rangle$ are retrieved by lookup tables $H_{pos}$ and $H_{neg}$.
 We denote them as $B_{\langle j, e_{min} \rangle}^{pos}$ and $B_{\langle j, e_{min} \rangle}^{neg}$, and $B_{\langle j, e_{max}\rangle}^{pos}$ and $B_{\langle j, e_{max}\rangle }^{neg}$.
 Then, positive and negative requests that satisfy predicate $p$ are derived through bitwise operations: